-After you’ve completed Section 2, the Project Proposal, you can present your project to the Advancement Committee.
+After you’ve completed Section 2, the Project Proposal, you should let Mr. Borchert and Mr. Braga, our Committee Chair, know and ask for an Advancement Committee review of your proposal.
 During this proposal presentation, the committee members will provide you with feedback and suggestions on possible changes or other considerations for your proposal.

 Unit Leader & Committee Chair Approval

-Once the Advancement Committee approves your project, the Scoutmaster (Unit Leader) and the Troop Committee Chair will sign your project and you are ready to work with the district.
+Once the Advancement Committee approves your project, Mr. Page, our Scoutmaster, and Mr. Braga, our Committee Chair will sign your project and you are ready to work with the district.
 At this point, you still have not started any work on the project.

 District Advisor Approval

-Send an email to Dan Dineen to get an advisor from the Black Feather District.
-Mr. Dineen’s email is at the following link:
+Now you need to get a District Advisor.
+You will sen an email to Mr. Dan Dineen to request an advisor from the Black Feather District.
+Mr. Dineen’s email is: email@example.com

 Working on the Project